vitessio/website/content/en/docs/22.0/reference/features/mysql-replication.md

 With regard to replication lag, note that this does **not** guarantee there is always at least one replica from which queries will always return up-to-date results.
 Semi-sync guarantees that at least one replica has the transaction in its relay log, but it has not necessarily been applied yet.
 The only way Vitess guarantees a fully up-to-date read is to send the request to the primary.

+## MySQL Replication Modes

+Vitess requires the use of [Row-Based Replication (RBR)](https://dev.mysql.com/doc/refman/en/replication-formats.html) with [GTIDs](https://dev.mysql.com/doc/refman/en/replication-gtids.html) enabled: [`--binlog-row-format=ROW`](https://dev.mysql.com/doc/refman/en/replication-options-binary-log.html#sysvar_binlog_format) and [`--gtid-mode=ON`](https://dev.mysql.com/doc/refman/en/replication-options-gtids.html#sysvar_gtid_mode).

+Vitess also recommends [`FULL`](https://dev.mysql.com/doc/refman/en/replication-options-binary-log.html#sysvar_binlog_row_image) binary log images in order to support all manner of transformations in [VReplication workflows](../../vreplication/vreplication/), but in v17 we added *experimental* support for [`--binlog-row-image=NOBLOB`](https://dev.mysql.com/doc/refman/en/replication-options-binary-log.html#sysvar_binlog_row_image) (see [#1290](https://github.com/vitessio/vitess/pull/12905) for more details).

+Vitess v22 and later fully supports the usage of [`--binlog-row-value-options=PARTIAL_JSON`](https://dev.mysql.com/doc/refman/en/replication-options-binary-log.html#sysvar_binlog_row_value_options) with MySQL 8.0 and later.

 ## Database Schema Considerations

 * Row-based replication requires that replicas have the same schema as the primary, and corruption will likely occur if the column order does not match.
-Earlier versions of Vitess which used Statement-Based replication recommended applying schema changes on replicas first, and then swapping their role to primary.
-This method is no longer recommended in favour of the use of Online-DDL.
-More information can be found [here](../../../user-guides/schema-changes).

 * Using a column of type `FLOAT` or `DOUBLE` as part of a Primary Key is not supported.
 This limitation is because Vitess may try to execute a query for a value (for example 2.2) which MySQL will return zero results, even when the approximate value is present.